OpenMendel/SnpArrays.jl/README.md

 ## Acknowledgments

-Current implementation incorporates ideas in Doug Bates's package [BEDFiles](https://github.com/dmbates/BEDFiles.jl).
+Current implementation incorporates ideas in the package [BEDFiles.jl] (https://github.com/dmbates/BEDFiles.jl) by Doug Bates (@dmbates).

 This project is supported by the National Institutes of Health under NIGMS awards R01GM053275 and R25GM103774 and NHGRI award R01HG006139.